 In my proposal, you would submit your manuscript to the suite.
 There, it would be evaluated, through standard peer review (which could include some nice modifications), for scientific and technical soundness only.
 In a way, this means you would be submitting to “the bottom” title.
 If the manuscript, after revisions when necessary, is determined to be scientifically and technically sound, it will be accepted for publication “in the suite”.

 What does that mean?
-It means that your manuscript will be published, by one of the journals in the suite.
-After acceptance based on objective criteria (technical soundness), the editors of the other journals in the suite can take a look and see if they are interested.
-The more selective titles in the suite -those interested in featuring groundbreaking reports and studies that they think “significantly advance a field- will evaluate the already accepted manuscript, and if the topic is of interest to them, they will offer the author to publish it in their journal.
+It means that after acceptance, your manuscript will be published, by one of the journals in the suite.
+After acceptance based on objective criteria (technical soundness), the editors of the other journals in the suite can take a look and see if they are interested in the manuscript for their journals.
+The more selective titles in the suite -i.e. those interested in featuring groundbreaking reports and studies that they think “significantly advance a field- will evaluate the already accepted manuscript, and if the topic is of interest to them, they can offer the author to publish it in their journal.
 The author will be able to choose where to publish if many offers are received.
-If none of the other titles in the suite are interested, then the manuscript is published in the sound-science journal.
+If none of the other titles in the suite are interested, or if the authors decline ever offer, then the manuscript is published in the sound-science journal.

 A crucial aspect of this proposal, is that after acceptance based on technical soundness, the other journals in the suite can no longer request for additional experiments: the manuscript has already been reviewed and accepted.
 This would eliminate one of the complains authors usually have: “they only asked for this experiment because I submitted to [insert glam title]; if I had submitted to [insert lower tier title], they wouldn’t have asked for this“.

 Now, the suite of titles can have any numbers of origins.
 It could be ‘publisher-based’, ‘society-based’ or just a regular centralized system (connecting authors to many titles from different publishers), as long as the peer review is done with the criteria outlined above.